wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - Updated German (de_DE)
+- Fixed multiple BCC feature, it was only accepting one BCC.

 = 2.0.1 =
 - (06 Feb 2010) - Fix Invalid Input error when the word "donkey" is in the input string.